scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 SCION emphasizes this separation as it is used exclusively for inter-domain forwarding; re-using the intra-domain network fabric to provide connectivity amongst all SCION infrastructure services, border routers, and endpoints.
 As a consequence, minimal change to the infrastructure is required for ISPs when deploying SCION.

 In practice, in most existing SCION deployments the SCION routers communicate amongst themselves and with endpoints by enclosing the SCION header inside an UDP/IPv6 or UDP/IPv4 packet.
-The choice of using an UDP/IP as an intra-domain protocol between routers was driven by the need to maximize compatibility with existing networks, although does not exclude that a SCION packet may be enclosed directly on top of a Layer 2 protocol since the choice of intra-domain protocol is AS specific.
+The choice of using an UDP/IP as an intra-domain protocol between routers was driven by the need to maximize compatibility with existing networks.
+Id does not exclude that a SCION packet may be enclosed directly on top of a Layer 2 protocol, since the choice of intra-domain protocol is AS specific.

 {{figure-30}} shows the SCION header within the protocol stack, in an AS where the SCION deployment uses UDP/IP as an intra-domain protocol.
 A similar model may be used for inter-domain links, depending on the individual choice of the two interconnected SCION router operators.
 A full example of the life of a SCION packet is later presented in [](#life-of-a-packet).
 A list of currently used upper layer protocols on top of SCION is presented in [](#protnum).